open5e/open5e/source/Spellcasting/casting-a-spell.rst

 ~~~~~

 The target of a spell must be within the spell's range.
 For a spell like
-*magic missile*, the target is a creature.
-For a spell like *fireball*,
+:ref:`srd:magic-missile`, the target is a creature.
+For a spell like :ref:`srd:fireball`,
 the target is the point in space where the ball of fire erupts.

 Most spells have ranges expressed in feet.
 Some spells can target only a
 creature (including you) that you touch.
 Other spells, such as the
-*shield* spell, affect only you.
+:ref:`srd:shield` spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also
 have a range of self, indicating that the origin point of the spell's